NEUBIAS/training-resources/modules/image_display.md

 2. Decreasing `max` while keeping `min` constant will _____ the contrast.
 3. Decreasing both `max` and `min` will _____ the overall brightness.
 4. Pixels with values _____ the `min` will appear black, when using a grayscale LUT.

+### TODO: Comparative image display

+Open two images and display with the same LUT settings.